netless-io/whiteboard_flutter/README.md

 ### Replay
 1. Init whiteboard using `WhiteSdkOptions`, `WhiteSdk` can be fetch on `onSdkCreated`
 2. call `WhiteSdk.joinReplay` using `ReplayOptions` to fetch `WhiteReplay`
-3. `WhiteReplay` is a controller to Record-Whitebarod
+3. `WhiteReplay` is a controller to Record-Whiteboard

 ```dart
 Widget build(BuildContext context) {